awsdocs/amazon-redshift-developer-guide/doc_source/query-performance-improvement-opportunities.md

 ## Very Large Result Set<a name="very-large-result-set"></a>

 If your query returns a very large result set, consider rewriting the query to use [UNLOAD](r_UNLOAD.md) to write the results to Amazon S3\.
-This approach will improve the performance of the RETURN step by taking advantage of parallel processing\.
+This approach improves the performance of the RETURN step by taking advantage of parallel processing\.
 For more information on checking for a very large result set, see [Using the SVL\_QUERY\_SUMMARY View](using-SVL-Query-Summary.md)\.

 ## Large SELECT List<a name="large-SELECT-list"></a>